National Library of Poland: Musical Documents

 The National Library houses the Fryderyk Chopin manuscript collection, the largest collection of the composer's work.
 It also holds works from other important composers such as Józef Elsner, Karol Szymanowski, Grażyna Bacewicz, Witold Lutosławski and Krzysztof Komeda.

+From May 2024, the most valuable objects from the collection of the National Library are presented at a permanent exhibition in the Palace of the Commonwealth.